Memogoz/bash_tasks/README.md

     ```

 ## Running `1_fibonacci.sh`
-This script calculates Fibonacci numbers.
+Script that calculates Fibonacci numbers.

 - Execute the script by running:
      ```bash